 For further information, please contact:

-Dr. B.M.
-Prasanna, Director, Global Maize Program, CIMMYT & CGIAR Research Program on Maize; Email: email@example.com
+B.M.
+Prasanna, Director of the Global Maize Program, CIMMYT and the CGIAR Research Program on Maize. firstname.lastname@example.org